Rackstorm/Code-Institute-Project-4/README.md

 - Recipe images and background images are from Jooinn.com.
 - Favicons are created by using icons from Icon8 and FaviconGenerator.com.
+- The basic structure of this project is borrowed from Code Institutes learning model "I think, therefore I blog" and has been modified.